tin2tin/Pallaidium/README.md

 ### Add Rendered Strips

-Since the Generative AI add-on only can input image or movie strips, you'll need to convert other strip types to movie-strip.
+Since the Generative AI add-on can only input images or movie strips, you'll need to convert other strip types to movie-strip.
 For this purpose, this add-on can be used:

 https://github.com/tin2tin/Add_Rendered_Strips